Homelytainment earn commissions (at no additional cost to you) if you purchase products from retailers after clicking on a link from our site.

 Can I use HDMI ARC as a regular HDMI?

-All the HDMI cables are produced keeping the HDMI version, HDCP version, and bandwidth in mind.
+In-Depth: All the HDMI cables are produced keeping the HDMI version, HDCP version, and bandwidth in mind.
 These metrics decide whether they can be used for ARC or not.

 The cable that can fulfill the above thumb rule can be used for both ARC and regular HDMI.